Consciousness as a Subsystem

 I write about the big picture: what the world is like, what matters, and what we should do.

-At the centre of the project is the question of what to do.
+At the centre of the project is the question of how to act.
 I explore this by treating morality as part of practical thinking, and by developing a form of utilitarianism centred on conscious experience, within a naturalistic view of the world.

 If you are new to the site, these essays introduce the main lines of thought: